scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```

 #### Using streams:
-While using raw streams we need to handle backpressure ourselves.
+While using raw streams you need to handle backpressure yourself.
 ```ts
 export default function(input) {
     const out = new PassThrough()